Dr. Adam Cooper, MA Pastoral Counseling/Dir of Grief Mgmt/Celebrant

 James R. Posey, Licensed Funeral Director and Embalmer

 James Posey is a Licensed Funeral Director and Embalmer, and has been a member of the Caldwell & Cowan family since September of 2016.
 A Newton County resident, he is a native of Aiken, South Carolina, and began his career in the funeral profession at the age of 17, working for a funeral home in his hometown while still in high school.
 In 2012, He moved to the metro-Atlanta area to further his education.
-James is a graduate of the 2014 Spring Class of Gupton Jones College of Funeral Services, where he served as Vice-President of his class.
+James is a graduate of the 2014 Spring Class of Gupton-Jones College of Funeral Service, where he served as Vice-President of his class.
 After graduation, he was employed by an area funeral home before joining Caldwell & Cowan.
 James holds Funeral Director and Embalmer licensure in both Georgia and South Carolina.

 James and his wife, Grace, currently reside in Porterdale, and are members of Covington First United Methodist Church.

 Giancarlo Otalora, Licensed Funeral Director and Embalmer

 Carlo Otalora joined the Caldwell & Cowan family in January of 2017.
 Born and raised in Miami, Florida, he is a 2015 graduate of Miami Dade College School of Funeral Services.
 Carlo moved to Atlanta in 2016, and worked in the Atlanta area before coming to Caldwell & Cowan.
 Fluent in Spanish, Carlo is currently working as a Funeral Director and Embalmer.

 Ben Reynolds, Licensed Funeral Director and Embalmer

 Ben Reynolds has been a part of the Caldwell & Cowan family for several years, starting out as a Funeral Service Assistant, and now serving as a Funeral Director.
 As a member of the Caldwell & Cowan removal team, Ben will often be the first person from the funeral home to meet a family.
-A Covington resident for six years, Ben is a recent graduate of Gupton Jones College of Funeral Service, and will soon become a fully licensed Funeral Director and Embalmer.
-Ben attends East Newton Baptist Church, and assists with the Youth Group there.
+Ben is a graduate of Gupton-Jones College of Funeral Service.
+He is a resident of Covington, attends East Newton Baptist Church, and assists with the Youth Group there.

 Chris Socha, Case Processor